 In addition, there is the Enji Giigdoyang student lounge and sacred space.
 A new multi-faith room for meditation, reflection or prayer will open soon.

-Outdoors the University has two tipis for experiential learning, sitting areas around the pond and 20 kilometers of hiking trials.
+Outdoors the University has two tipis for experiential learning, sitting areas around the pond and 20 kilometres of hiking trials.

 "Placement has been a real eye-opener for me.
 It is amazing to FINALLY be doing the things that I am passionate about, and applying the things that we learned in the classroom.